Alsatian White

 Health Benefits

-- Moderate wine consumption has been associated with improved cholesterol profiles and reduced cardiovascular disease risk in epidemiological research
+- Moderate consumption associated with improved HDL cholesterol levels and reduced cardiovascular disease risk

 Buying Guide